wavded/www/content/post/async-error-handling.md

 Now all errors asynchronous and synchronous get propagated to the error middleware.
 Hurrah!

 Well, almost.
 Promises are a decent asynchronous primitive, but they are kinda verbose despite the welcomed error propagation.
-Let’s fix this using promise generators.
+Let's fix this using promise generators.

 ## **Cleaner code with generators**

 We can improve on this workflow using native [generators]({{< ref "generators.md" >}})[^2].
-For this, let’s use a helper to make promise generators called `Bluebird.coroutine`.
+For this, let's use a helper to make promise generators called `Bluebird.coroutine`.

 > This example uses [bluebird](https://github.com/petkaantonov/bluebird), but promise generators exist in all the major promise libraries

-First, let’s make Express compatible with promise generators by creating a little `wrap` function:
+First, let's make Express compatible with promise generators by creating a little `wrap` function:

 ```js
 var Promise = require('bluebird')